Indicator Protocol Dashboard (Beta)

 Note: After you update the runtime config, all deployments are outdated.

-For more information about runtime config, see Director Runtime Config.
+For more information about runtime config, see Director Runtime Configin the BOSH documentation.

-To enable the Indicator Protocol runtime config add-on, do the following:
+To enable the Indicator Protocol runtime config add-on:

-Select Yes on the BETA: Enable the Indicator Protocol registration agent add-on? field.
+Under BETA: Enable the Indicator Protocol registration agent add-on?, select Yes.